SquareGPS/navixy-api/docs/backend-api/resources/commons/report/report_tracker.md

 #### errors

-* 204 - Entity not found (if report with the specified id not found).
+* 204 - Entity not found - if report with the specified id not found.